 The position for individuals working through their own company in the public sector changed from April 2017.
 The public sector employer, agency, or third party that pays the worker's intermediary now has to decide if the IR35 rules apply to a contract, and if so, account for and pay the relevant tax and NICs.
-The government is consulting on extending these IR35 rules to the larger businesses in the private sector from April 2020.
+The government planned to extend the IR35 rules to larger businesses in the private sector from April 2020.
+However, following the COVID-19 pandemic the extension to the private sector has been postponed 12 months until April 2021.

 Contact us for the latest position.